Arcas: Family

 Arcas was the son of Zeus and Callisto.
 In other accounts, his birth mother was called Megisto, daughter of Ceteus, son of Lycaon, or else Themisto, daughter of Inachus.
+In one rare account, Orchomenus was called the father of Arcas.

 Arcas was married to either Laodamia (Leaneira), daughter of Amyclas of Sparta; Meganeira, daughter of Crocon; the nymph Chrysopeleia; or the Dryad Erato.
 He also left a number of children, including the sons Azan, Apheidas, Elatus, and Triphylus, an illegitimate son Autolaus and at least two daughters, Hyperippe and Diomeneia.
 Arcas's other sons were Erymanthus and Pelasgus.